terrytaylorbonn/terrytaylorbonn.github.io/0b-concepts.markdown

 *An intelligent human (left) dealing with the robotic dynamic duo (right)* <br>
 <img src="/assets/M-11.png" alt="drones" width="26%">

 Human intelligence is a mystery.
 How the brain hosts intellligence, consciousness, sight, thoughts, feelings, emotions, hearing, etc. **Listening to AI "gurus" talking about how binary computers already have intelligence was the primary motivation for my initial studies of AI**.
-I was more interested in analyzing the hype of the gurus than figuring out AI (I knew what the core of AI was already; AI runs on switched binary circuits, not on neurons, so all the talk about AGI was pure hype).
-These people understood AI on a very low level, and knew that what they were saying was nonsense. **AI is "mechanical" computation** (a simulation created the Dee agent and the Dum NN). **AI is programmed to produce certain outputs.
+I was more interested in analyzing the hype of the gurus than figuring out AI (I knew what the core of AI was already; AI runs on switched binary circuits, not on neurons, so all the talk about AGI was pure hype). **AI is "mechanical" computation** (an AI simulation created by the Dee agent and the Dum NN). **AI is programmed to produce certain outputs.
 AI does not learn.
 It understands nothing.
 It only computes numbers.
 It only reacts.** AI is vastly simpler than the intelligent human mind.

 #### 1.4 Agentic AI higher level "thinking" is statistical probability